ve280/tutorials/ubuntu_installation_docker.md

 5. Use Ctrl+D or `exit` to exit the container, and run the command `docker ps` to check the status of running containers.
   ![docker_exec&exit](images/docker_exec&exit.png)

+6. As default, vim is installed to this docker image.
+Since it may be difficult to use, we can install nano. `su -` together with the password `root` to become a root user and `apt-get install nano` to install.
+Also, you may install and use `sudo`.

 ### 3. Use a Docker Container